rec/gitz/README.rst

 3. During rapid development

-   - ``git amp`` AMends the message of the last commit and force-Pushes - great for minor spelling mistakes

    - ``git infer`` commits files with an automatically generated message - great for committing tiny changes for later rebasing down

 4. While cleaning up a branch for review

-   - ``git shuffle`` shuffles, squashes or removes commits in the current branch
+   - ``git permute`` permutes, squashes or removes commits in the current branch

    - ``git split`` split one or more commits, perhaps with the staging area, into many small individual commits, one per file